-You don’t have to live in such a cluttered (and flammable!) situation.
-You need a system.
-Here’s how to create one.
+You don’t have to live in such a cluttered — and flammable — situation.
+You just need a system for organizing and managing all that paper.
+Here’s how to create one:

 1. Keep active information close at hand